-When you start your shift, you should change your status to online in order to start receiving messages.
-To change your status, click on your image in the bottom left corner to open the drop down status menu and select Online.
+When you start your shift, you should change your status to online to start receiving messages.
+To change your status, click on your image in the bottom left corner to open the drop-down status menu and select Online.
 Once you do that, conversations from the queue will be assigned to you based on their priority.
 If there are already existing conversations in your queue, you will see them here, in the My Conversations list.

 The updated Agent Workspace uses SLA to prioritize conversations on your behalf, allowing you to simply respond to the conversation at the top of the list.
 When you first enter the conversation list you will first see that there is no conversation selected.
 Click on the conversation at the top of the list to start handling conversations.